blindRevAcc/Repo360/Kitchen(KT)/ReadMe.txt

-This folder includes rendered sounds in kitchen scene by different models.
+This folder includes rendered sounds in kitchen scene.